Green Class

 Outdoor Environment

 The children access an extensive outdoor learning area which provides them with opportunities to explore safely and develop their gross motor skills.
-Green Class also has their own smaller Garden for free flow outdoor learning.
-This enables adults to focus on teaching play skills and gross motor development.
+Green Class also has their own smaller garden to enable adults to focus on teaching play skills and gross motor development.

 Parent Testimonial